 (b) A state officer or employee may use state resources for wellness or combined fund drive activities as long as use conforms with (a) of this subsection or as authorized in state law and rule.

 (4) No expectation of privacy.
 Technologies such as electronic mail, facsimile transmissions, the internet, and voice mail may create an electronic record.
 This is what separates these from other forms of communication such as a telephone conversation.
 The ethics rules do not distinguish between the various forms of communication.
 Electronic records are reproducible and therefore cannot be considered private.
 Such records may be subject to disclosure under the Public Records Act, or may be disclosed for audit or legitimate state operational or management purposes.

-State agencies are encouraged to adopt policies applying these principles to their unique circumstances.
 Agency policies that are approved by the board qualify for "safe harbor" under WAC 292-120-035

 .
 Nothing in this section is intended to limit the ability of an agency to adopt policies that are more restrictive.
 However, violation of a more restrictive agency policy by itself will not constitute a violation of RCW 42.52.160

 , even if it would constitute a violation of agency policy.

 (7) Advisory opinions and frequently asked questions.
 The executive ethics board publishes advisory opinions interpreting the Ethics in Public Service Act and/or its rules and provides answers to frequently asked questions regarding the use of state resources that can be found at www.ethics.wa.gov.